 everything to God in prayer!

 Many precious children of God are suffering physical or spiritual weakness, but they seem unable to make a connection with God for their healing.
 Yet, James was speaking to all of the saints when he wrote: “Is anyone among you sick?
 Let him call for the elders of the congregation, and let them pray for him, anointing him with oil in the name of the Lord, and the prayer of faith will heal the one who is sick, and the Lord will raise him up; moreover, if he have committed sins, they will be forgiven him” (5:14–15).

 God freely offers to His children faith for healing and deliverance; yet, because of spiritual weaknesses, some have not learned altogether to trust Him.
 Still, our Friend, Jesus, patiently walks beside us, guiding our faltering steps, encouraging us to trust God to be our strength, as he did.
-We know that God was the strength of Israel, and as Samuel told Saul, “The strength of Israel will not lie”; therefore, we must believe Him when He says, “I am the Lord your healer” (Ex.
+We know that God is the strength of His people; therefore, we may believe Him when He says, “I am the Lord your healer” (Ex.
 15:26).
 We may receive faith for our healing by becoming conscious of the fact that God is our strength.
 To have the spiritual strength to believe God for healing is a great blessing indeed.

 No doubt, in the hearts of many believers today lies this statement and question of the Psalmist (43:2), “You are the God of my strength.
 Why have you rejected me?
 Why must I walk about mourning because of the oppression of the enemy?”
 Sometimes we fail to understand that trials are heaven-sent opportunities to build strength, and it is God’s will to give us strength to believe Him for our healing.
 He wills weakness upon none.
 He is our Friend.
-Isaiah tells us why we are oppressed of the enemy: “Because you have not remembered the Rock of your strength” (Isa.
+Isaiah tells us why we are oppressed of the enemy: “Because you have forgotten the God of your salvation, the Rock of your strength” (Isa.
 17:10).
 Let us not get our minds off God and lose confidence in God’s doing for us what He has faithfully promised to do.